open-atmos/PySDM/paper/paper.md

   Monte-Carlo algorithm introduced in @Shima_et_al_2009 to represent the coagulation of droplets in modelling frameworks such as Large-Eddy Simulations (LES) of atmospheric flows.
-While the SDM has been applied to additional systems such as oceanic particles as in @Jokulsdottir_and_Archer_2016, `PySDM` primarily supports atmospheric particle processes relevant to cloud particles and precipitation.

-`PySDM` is implemented modularly in Python with two alternative parallel backends: a multi-threaded CPU implementation using the Numba Just-In-Time (JIT) compiler, and a GPU implementation using the `ThrustRTC` Python interface to the NVRTC runtime compilation library for CUDA.
-The entire `PySDM` codebase can also be run without the Numba or GPU parallel backends (for debugging or code-coverage analysis, for instance).
+The key motivation behind development of `PySDM` has been to offer the community an approachable readily reusable software for users and developers who wish to contribute to the scientific progress of particle-based methods for simulating atmospheric clouds.
+To this end, we strive to maintain strict modularity of the PySDM building blocks, separation of functionality and examples, and extensive unit test coverage in the project.
+A user of the package might select from top-level physics options such as the simulation environment, particle processes, and output attributes without requiring a detailed understanding of the CPU and GPU underlying implementations at the superparticle level.

-The initial "v1" releases of `PySDM` outlined in a preceding JOSS paper (@Bartman_et_al_2022_JOSS) featured representation of the following
+`PySDM` v1 featured representation of the following
   processes: condensational growth/evaporation, collisional growth, aqueous sulphur chemistry, as well as coupling of particle transport and vapour/heat budget with grid-discretised fluid flow.
-This paper outlines subsequent developments in the "v2" releases of `PySDM` including two new processes (collisional breakup and immersion freezing), initialisation framework for aerosol size and composition, enhanced support for adaptive timestepping, and examples which illustrate the new functionalities using simulation frameworks described in the scientific literature.

-# Background and statement of need

-The super-particle (@Zannetti_1983) or superdroplet method (SDM) for particle-based modeling of cloud physics is now widely regarded in the scientific literature as a high-resolution and high-fidelity option for capturing aerosol, cloud, rain, and ice dynamics in the atmosphere.
-The initial development of the `PySDM` codebase, as described in @Bartman_et_al_2022_JOSS, was motivated by the need to offer a user-friendly, modular, and high-performance implementation of warm-rain processes in the SDM, based on the Monte Carlo algorithm of
-  @Shima_et_al_2009.
 Recent efforts and expanded collaboration with the scientific user base of `PySDM` have culminated in a second release, which includes a variety of new processes for both warm and ice-phase particles, performance enhancements such as adaptive time-stepping, as well as a broadened suite of examples which demonstrate, test, and motivate the use of the SDM for cloud modeling research.
+This paper outlines these subsequent developments in the "v2" releases of `PySDM` including two new processes (collisional breakup and immersion freezing), initialisation framework for aerosol size and composition, enhanced support for adaptive timestepping, and examples which illustrate the new functionalities using simulation frameworks described in the scientific literature.

-We continue to expand and maintain in the `PySDM-examples` package a set of examples demonstrating project features through reproduction of results from literature.
+In v2 of the companion `PySDM-examples` package, we continue to expand and maintain a set of examples demonstrating project features through reproduction of results from literature.
 The examples package has a fourfold role in the project.
 First, it serves to guide the users and the developers through the package features.
-Second, `PySDM-examples` has been used as a teaching material offering multiple interactive Jupyter notebooks suitable for hands-on demonstrations of basic cloud-physics processes and simulation approaches, avoiding exposing students to the technicalities of compilation and simulation environment setup and access.
+Second, `PySDM-examples` has been used as educational material, offering interactive Jupyter notebooks suitable for hands-on demonstrations of basic cloud-physics simulations without exposing students to the technicalities of scientific coding.
-Third, inclusion within `PySDM-examples` of simulation scripts/notebooks pertaining to newly submitted research papers can potentially streamline assessment of the results by reviewers -- running simulations described in a paper can be done in the same way as for other examples: independently, anonymously and without technical or legal obstacles, in many cases just with a single-click on a link to a cloud-computing platform such as Google Colab.
+Third, inclusion within `PySDM-examples` of simulation scripts/notebooks pertaining to newly submitted research papers is intended to streamline assessment of the results by reviewers.
+Running simulations described in a paper can be done independently, anonymously and without technical or legal obstacles--in many cases just with a single-click on a link to a cloud-computing platform such as Google Colab.
-Last but not least, throughout code reviews of new examples, we encourage developers to accompany each new example with a set of so-called ``smoke tests'' within the `PySDM` project which assert mathes agains reference data ensuring that published results remain reproducible despite ongoing developments.
+Last but not least, we encourage developers of new examples to include set of so-called ``smoke tests'' in `PySDM`, which assert results against reference data to ensure that published results remain reproducible despite ongoing developments.

-Overall, the key motivation behind development of `PySDM` has been to offer the community a set of readily reusable building blocks for development and community dissemination of extensions to particle-based microphysics models.
-To this end, we strive to maintain strict modularity of the PySDM building blocks, separation of functionality and examples, and extensive unit test coverage in the project.
-A user of the package might select from top-level physics options such as the simulation environment, particle processes, and output attributes without requiring a detailed understanding of the CPU and GPU underlying implementations at the superparticle level.
-The separation of physics information from backend engineering is intended to make the software more approachable for both users and developers who wish to contribute to the scientific progress of particle-based methods for simulating atmospheric clouds.

 # Summary of new features and examples in v2